the-teachingRSE-project/competencies/competencies.md

 They work with a varying and diverse set of colleagues that might include other developers, support unit staff and academics of different fields and all career stages.
-This situation yields a specific set of challenges RSEs should be aware of to consciously make ethically sound judgement calls.
+This situation yields a specific set of challenges RSEs should be aware of to consciously make ethically sound judgment calls.
 We list some example areas that could be addressed in RSE courses or workshops.

 ## Handling of data and personal data

 A lot of RSE work involves the manipulation or creation of data processing devices.
 We highlight that professional conduct requires these creations to be reliable and to maintain data integrity.
-In particular handling of personal data may have far reaching implications for society.
+In particular, handling personal data may have far reaching implications for society.
 Independent from the encoding into the respective national law in an RSE's jurisdiction, the right to information privacy is internationally recognised as a fundamental human right, e.g. in the European Convention on Human Rights [@CouncilOfEuropeProtocol1988], [@Hirvela2022].